MilesAlford/di-workshop-01-intro-to-p5/README.md

 **What happens if you remove the { } or ( )?
 Why?**
 The parentheses contain the expressions which are to be executed if they are removed then the expressions cannont be executed so only a blank page is shown.
 **What happens if you change 255 to mouseX ?
-Why?** the 255 variable controls the width of the shape, it changed to mouseX then the width of the shape will be controlled by the mouses position on the X axis
+Why?** the 255 variable controls the width of the shape, if changed to mouseX then the width of the shape will be controlled by the mouses position on the X axis
 **Remove the outline of the circle.
 Use Google and the P5.js reference to help you.**